SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.3.md

 If, in Db.xml, the \<DBServer> element of an Elasticsearch database configuration contained multiple IP addresses separated by spaces, in some cases, an error could occur.

-#### Problem when compiling QActions when “System.xxxx” and “Microsoft.xxx” DLL files could not be found in the Windows System Assemblies folders \[ID_28653\]
+#### Problem when compiling QActions when 'System.xxxx' and 'Microsoft.xxx' DLL files could not be found in the Windows System Assemblies folders \[ID_28653\]

 When a QAction was defined with dllImport=”System.xxxxx.dll” or dllImport=”Microsoft.xxxx.dll”, in some cases, the QAction would fail to compile when the referenced DLL file could not be found in the Windows System Assemblies folders.